AlexaCRM/alexacrm.github.io/integration-cds/twig.md

 The following object members are available:

 - `is_bound` -- *(boolean)* whether the current user is bound.
+- `reference` -- *(EntityReference)* reference to the bound record.
 - `record` -- *(Entity)* bound record object.
+- `wp_user` -- *(WP_User)* information about the current WordPress user.

+Notice that `user.record` is more expensive performance-wise -- it retrieves data from CDS. `user.reference` only reads the local database and request parameters to calculate the entity reference.

 {% raw %}
 ``` twig